UNDP-Data/rapida/README.md

 ## Run test

-Each `cbsurge`'s modules has its own test suite which can be ran independently
+Each `rapida`'s modules has its own test suite which can be ran independently

 ```shell
 make test